-Prepare Before You Provide
+Prepare Before you Provide

 To help you remember the basics of informal feedback, feedback should be ‘FAST’:

 Continuous Feedback, Continuous Improvement

-Managers should aim to provide effective informal feedback throughout the year in order to improve employee performance through in-the-moment development guidance to decrease the chances that the formal review is a surprise to the employee.
+Managers should aim to provide effective informal feedback throughout the year to improve employee performance through in-the-moment coaching to decrease the chances that the formal review is a surprise to the employee.

 When preparing for the informal feedback conversation, it is also important to remember to avoid the following common mistakes associated with manager feedback: